ArtemSotnikov/HomeWork/home-work-65/README.md

 ## EJS Template

-The views/login is used for rendering login and users pages via EJS.
+The views are used for rendering pages via EJS.